kalanda/optiboot/README.md

 ## Optiboot Bootloader for Arduino and Atmel AVR ##

+**This is a custom modified version of optiboot prepared to allow firmware update from a SPIFlash**

 ![http://optiboot.googlecode.com/files/optiboot.png](http://optiboot.googlecode.com/files/optiboot.png)

 Optiboot is an easy to install upgrade to the Arduino bootloader within Arduino boards.
 It provides the following features: